 Proper function of precisely wired neural circuits depends on a close physical and functional relationship with an equally complex and overlapping network of blood vessels.
 Blood vessels provide neurons with oxygen and nutrients and protect them from toxins and pathogens.
 Nerves, in turn, control blood vessel dilation and contraction and also heart rate.
 Key to this functional interdependence is an extraordinarily tight physical association between neurons and endothelial cells, with nearly every neuron in the human brain estimated to be supplied by its own capillary.
 Indeed, recent evidence suggests that neurodegenerative diseases once thought to be caused by intrinsic neuronal defects are in fact initiated and perpetuated by vascular abnormalities.
 However, despite the importance of this intimate relationship, how the nervous system becomes closely aligned with the vascular system during development and what molecular signals permit ongoing neurovascular interactions in the adult remains mystery.
 The goal of our research is to understand the molecular mechanisms of how neural and vascular networks are coordinately developed, communicated, and evolve to work in concert during normal and disease states.
 Investigating interactions between the vascular and nervous systems in essential for understanding nervous system function and also the underlying causes of neurological diseases.

-- Uncover the molecular mechanisms underlying the neurovascular congruency during development.
+(1) What are the molecular mechanisms underlying the establishment of neurovascular congruency?

-- Characterize how common guidance cues and their receptors function in wiring neural circuitry and shaping up the vascular topology.
+(2) How do common guidance cues and their receptors function in wiring neural circuitry and shaping vascular topology?